 The following have been identified to offer space for breastfeeding and expressing.
 These rooms are also available for taking medication and therapeutic relaxation, etc. It is however recognised due to the size of the campus that informal local arrangements may be more appropriate to meet individual needs.

-Offers the use of a private room in the Student Advice Centre on level 1.
+- LUU: offers the use of a private room in the Student Advice Centre on Level 1.

-Room 2.08 in Charles Thackrah is a quiet, breastfeeding friendly room.
+- Charles Thackrah: Room 2.08 is a quiet, breastfeeding friendly room.

-The School of Physics and Astronomy has Room number 8.29 in E C Stoner – on the level 8 landing of staircase 2 – set aside to provide a private space that can be used for breast feeding/expressing.
+- 8.29 in EC Stoner – on the level 8 landing of staircase 2 – set aside to provide a private space that can be used for breast feeding/expressing.

-Room 8.430 and 8.36 in the Worsley building are designated as quiet rooms suitable for breastfeeding.
+- Worsley Building: Rooms 8.430 and 8.36 are designated as quiet rooms suitable for breastfeeding.

-St James Hospital – CSB 4.15 is designated as a breastfeeding room.
-They can also access to CSB 7.18a which has a couch and also a toilet cubicle.
+- St James Hospital: CSB 4.15 is designated as a breastfeeding room.
+CSB 7.18a is also available with a couch and toilet cubicle.
 All staff and students can book if either facility is wanted.

-Alternatively staff are advised to speak to their line manager and students to their School/Faculty (normally your personal tutor/research supervisor), if a private, safe area is preferred or required to breastfeed, for expressing or other well-being purpose.
+Alternatively, staff are advised to speak to their line manager and students to their School/Faculty (normally your personal tutor/research supervisor), if a private, safe area is preferred or required to breastfeeding, expressing or other well-being purposes.
 Together you should endeavour to identify an appropriate room that can be used, and consider whether a health and safety risk assessment is needed.
 Staff who encounter any difficulty identifying a space or who need a room outside of their normal work location should contact their local HR team, who will be able to work with you to provide additional support.